shawashish/BigDataSolutions/PythonAssignment.md

 print(len(result))

 Q45.
 What are sets in Python?
+A45.
+Sets are used to store multiple items in a single variable.
+Set is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Tuple, and Dictionary, all with different qualities and usage.
+A set is a collection which is unordered, unchangeable*, and unindexed.

 Q46.
 How can you create a set?
+A46.
+my_set = {1,2,3,4,5}

 Q47.
 Create a set and add "iNeuron" in your set.
 A47.